Chrysalidocarpus (Dypsis) ambositrae

 info

 This palm should be watered deeply every week or two once it’s established.
-It doesn’t want to ever dry out completely.
+It doesn’t want to ever dry out completely but it’s not very thirsty, either.

 hardy